Strained yogurt

-Strained yogurt, Greek yogurt, yogurt cheese, sack yogurt, or kerned yogurt is yogurt that has been strained to remove most of its whey, resulting in a thicker consistency than normal unstrained yogurt, while still preserving the distinctive sour taste of yogurt.
-Like many types, strained yogurt is often made from milk enriched by boiling off some water content, or by adding extra butterfat and powdered milk.
+Strained yogurt, Greek or Greek-style yogurt, yogurt cheese, sack yogurt, kerned yogurt or labneh is yogurt that has been strained to remove most of its whey, resulting in a thicker consistency than normal unstrained yogurt, while still preserving the distinctive sour taste of yogurt.
+Strained yogurt is made from milk, with intermediate product being classic yoghurt, but it is concentrated by straining liquid off with cheese cloth or simillar technique.
 In Europe and North America, it is often made from low-fat or fat-free cow's milk.
-In Iceland, a similar product named skyr is made.
+In Iceland a similar product named skyr is made.

-Strained yogurt is generally marketed in North America as "Greek yogurt" and in the UK as "Greek-style yogurt", though strained yogurt is also widely eaten in Levantine, Eastern Mediterranean, Middle Eastern, Central Asian, South Asian, and Eastern European cuisines, where it is often used in cooking, as it curdles less readily when cooked.
-It is used in a variety of dishes, cooked or raw, savory or sweet.
-Straining makes even nonfat varieties thicker, richer, and creamier than unstrained.
+Strained yogurt is usually marketed in North America as "Greek yogurt" and in the United Kingdom as "Greek-style yoghurt", though strained yogurt is also widely eaten in Levantine, Eastern Mediterranean, Middle Eastern, Central Asian, South Asian, and Eastern European cuisines, where it is often used in cooking, as it curdles less readily when cooked.
+It is used in a variety of dishes, cooked or not, savory or sweet.
+Straining makes even non-fat yogurt varieties thicker, richer, and creamier than unstrained.
 Since straining removes the whey, more milk is required to make strained yogurt, increasing the production cost.
-Thickeners such as pectin, locust bean gum, starches or guar gum may also be used to thicken yogurts.
-In western Europe and the US, strained yogurt has increased in popularity compared to unstrained yogurt.
+In Western Europe and the United States, strained yogurt has increased in popularity compared to unstrained yogurt.
 Since the straining process removes some of the lactose, strained yogurt is lower in sugar than unstrained yogurt.

-It was reported in 2012 that most of the growth in the $4.1 billion American yogurt industry came from the strained yogurt sub-segment, typically marketed as "Greek yogurt".
-In the US, there is no legal or standard definition of Greek yogurt, and yogurt thickened with thickening agents may also be sold as "Greek yogurt".
+It was reported in 2012 that most of the growth in the US$4.1 billion American yogurt industry came from the strained yogurt sub-segment, typically marketed as "Greek yogurt".
+In the US, there is no legal or standard definition of Greek yogurt, and yogurt thickened with thickening agents, typically pectin, locust bean gum, starches or guar gum, may also be sold as "Greek yogurt".

 Name

-In its places of origin, strained yogurt has two kinds of names: those which explicitly mention how it is made, meaning literally "strained" from Turkish Language or "hung" or "bag" yogurt; and those with a special name.

 In English, strained yogurt only became well known outside of immigrant communities in the 1980s, when it was imported into the United Kingdom by the Greek company Fage, under the brand name "Total".
 Starting in the 1980s, essentially all yogurt in the UK called "Greek yogurt" was strained yogurt made in Greece.
-Since then, "Greek yogurt" has meant "strained yogurt" in English.